South Africa women's national under-17 soccer team

-The South Africa women's national under-17 soccer team (Bantwana), is a youth football (soccer) team, which represents South Africa and is controlled by the South African Football Association, the governing body for football in South Africa.
-The team's main objective is to qualify and play at the FIFA U-17 Women's World Cup and develop players for the main national team Banyana Banyana.
+The South Africa women's national under-17 soccer team, nicknamed Bantwana, represents South Africa in international under-17 women's soccer.
+It is controlled by the South African Football Association, the governing body for soccer in South Africa.
+The team's main objective is to qualify and play at the FIFA U-17 Women's World Cup and develop players for the senior national team (Banyana Banyana).

 Bantwana hold the African record for most goals in an international match.
 They scored 28 goals (won 28–0) against Seychelles in the opening match of group B at the 2019 COSAFA U-17 Women's Championship.

 History

 FIFA U-17 Women's World Cup

 The team qualified for their maiden FIFA U-17 Women's World Cup at the 2010 FIFA U-17 Women's World Cup in Trinidad & Tobago.
 This feat made the first women's team to qualify for the World Cup.
 Banyana Banyana would make their World Cup debut nine years later in 2019.

 In 2018, they qualified for the 2018 FIFA U-17 Women's World Cup in Uruguay making their second appearance at the FIFA U-17 Women's World Cup.